scalacenter/scala-3-migration-guide/docs/compatibility.md

 ## Compile Time

 In your code you can use public types and terms, and call public methods that are defined in a different module or library.
-It works well as long as the type checker, which is the compiler phase that validates the semantic consistency of the code, is able to read the signatures of those types, terms and methods, from the class file containing them.
+It works well as long as the type checker, which is the compiler phase that validates the semantic consistency of the code, is able to read the signatures of those types, terms and methods, from the class files containing them.

 In Scala 2 the signatures are stored in a dedicated format called the Pickle format.
 In Scala 3 the story is a bit different because it relies on the TASTy format which is a lot more than a signature layout.